jd28/rollnw/tools/client/README.md

 ## Current Limits

 - The client is viewer-first.
-It does not yet provide new-area creation or a complete editor for every object aggregate.
+It does not yet provide a complete editor for every object aggregate.
 - Encounter creature-list editing remains a dedicated editor concern; placed spawn-point markers are edited directly in the Area viewport.
 - Save All covers open modified JSON area and blueprint documents; it is not